-Where the size of the order is above normal market size, the dealer or the portfolio Manager in charge of negotiating the conditions of execution shall have the following approach:
+Where the size of the order is above normal market size, the trader or the portfolio Manager in charge of negotiating the conditions of execution shall have the following approach:

-- ► The optimal way to achieve best execution may be to request a price from a single counterparty and manage execution accordingly, even if such execution price is inferior to the price referred to in other market indications of interest. - ▶ Alternatively, quotes may be asked without specifying the trade's size for price discovery.
+- The optimal way to achieve best execution may be to request a price from a single counterparty and manage execution accordingly, even if such execution price is inferior to the price referred to in other market indications of interest. - Alternatively, quotes may be asked without specifying the trade's size for price discovery.
 Based on the results, negotiations with counterparties offering the best prices can then be opened.
 The records of the counterparties, quotes and trade sizes are kept.

-The dealer seeks to trade with counterparties that have historically offered the best terms for these types of transactions.
-In some cases, the dealer can base the choice on the ability of the counterparty to manage the impact of the order on the market, as a higher priority with respect to the costs of the transaction.
+The trader seeks to trade with counterpart that have historically offered the best terms for these types of transactions or who advertises Indication of Interest / Axes to the traders.
+In some cases, the trader can base the choice on the ability of the counterparty to manage the impact of the order on the market, as a higher priority with respect to the costs of the transaction.